ctcl-bregis/ctclsite-python/config/projects/codenames.md

 - The existence of a chemical compound must be verified to exist
 - Starting February 6, 2024, codenames relating to chiral chemical compounds must use the names of its optical rotations

+Codenames do not differeniate devices on a network; they are not hostnames or part of hostnames.
+Hostnames are short descriptions of what purpose the device currently serves and are seen on the network by that name, such as "SVCS" for virtualization systems.

 ## Names to Use
 Chemical compounds may have multiple ways to name their chemical structures.
 Generally, the most common chemical name for a substance is used.